Hitler Appointed ChancellorJanuary 30, 1933

 Hitler Appointed Chancellor

 German President Paul von Hindenburg appoints Nazi Party leader Adolf Hitler as Chancellor at the head of a coalition government.
 Although the Nazis did not have the majority they needed, they bullied their way into a compromise where they would be a part of that Coalition.
 The Nazis had won 18.3% of the vote in the 1930 elections, making them the second largest political party.
 In 1932 Hindenburg dismissed the then standing Chancellor and appointed Franz von Papen – a former Central Party diplomat.
-He tried to push down the Nazis, but again in the 1932 election the Nazis came in as the largest party at 37.3%, but that still wasn’t enough of a majority for complete control.
-Von Papen was dismissed and a new Chancellor named Kurt von Schleicher.
-Kurt von Schleicher dissolved the parliament in order to restore order, but again the Nazis came in with 33% of the vote.
-On the other side of this was the Communist party who had also gained some popularity – this was terrifying for the old conservatives of the dying Weimar Republic.
-It inspired Hindenburg to appoint Hitler as the Chancellor because he saw Nazis as the last hope for defeating communism.
+Franz von Papen tried to control the Nazis, who were uprooting the old order’s conservative artitrocratic Prussians.
+Unfortunately, the 1932 election brought more good news for the Nazis, who came in as the largest party at 37.3%.